© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Newland Preceptory is a scheduled monument protected by Historic England under reference 1012153.
 View the official record →

-Newland Preceptory is a medieval monastic site located in Yorkshire, England, which served as a preceptory of the Knights Templar.
+Newland Preceptory is a medieval religious house located in Yorkshire, founded as a commandery of the Knights Templar during the twelfth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012153.

 Newland Preceptory is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1012153.